-A report found that only 34% of millennials participated in their employer-sponsored retirement plan, compared with about 50% for older generations.
+A report found that only 34 percent of Millennials participated in their employer-sponsored retirement plan, compared with about 50 percent for older generations.

-A 401(k) is an employer-sponsored plan that allows you to save a portion of your money for retirement.
+A 401(k) is a company-sponsored plan that allows you to save a portion of your money for retirement.
 401(k)s are not offered by all companies, however.
-If your company does not offer a 401(k) or similar tax-qualified retirement plan, be sure to check out some of the other retirement savings vehicles in our chapter on Savings.
+If your company does not offer a 401(k), be sure to check out some of the other retirement savings vehicles in our chapter on Savings.

 The bottom line?
-You can decide what percentage of your paycheck you'd like to contribute to your 401(k) account, within certain limits.
-That percentage is then taken from your compensation on a pre-tax basis and stashed safely away before your paycheck hits your bank account each month.
+You can decide what percentage of your paycheck you'd like to invest in your 401(k).
+That percentage is then taken out of your pre-tax income and stashed safely away before your paycheck hits your bank account each month.
 As a young professional, it can be tempting to minimize savings to maximize your income, but a 401(k) provides an easy way to start preparing for your life in the future.
 Not totally sold?
 Learn more about compound interest, one of the greatest money hacks, in our chapter on Savings.